A lower bound on the two-arms exponent for critical percolation on the lattice: The large deviation estimate

 Suppose that the sets $A_k,O_k,C_k$ are built and let us explain how to build the sets $A_{k+1},O_{k+1},C_{k+1}$.
 If $A_k=\varnothing$, the algorithm terminates and

 If $A_k$ is not empty, we pick an element $x_k$ of $A_k$.
 The site $x_k$ has not been explored previously, and its status will be decided by the random variable $X_k$.
-We consider two cases, according to the value of $X_k$.
+We consider two cases, according to the value of $X_k$. \begin{itemize} \item $X_k=0$.
+The site $x_k$ is declared closed, and we set